gojkovicmatija99/Sliding-puzzle-solver/README.md

 **Linear conflict**: Tiles t1 and t2 are in a linear conflict if t1 and t2 are the same line, the goal positions of t1 and t2 are both in that line, t1 is to the right of t2 , and goal position of t1 is to the left of the goal position of t2.
 It is calculated as manhattanDistance + 2*linearConflict.

 # How to use
-User can set a custom board by typing in the grid (not all puzzles are solvable) or by pressing the random button (all generated puzzles are solvable).
+User can set a custom board by typing in the grid (not all custom puzzles are solvable) or by pressing the random button (all generated puzzles are solvable).

 8-puzzle: can be solved using any algorithm and heuristic
 15-puzzle: can be solved using IDA* or tile by tile paired with linear conflict